Skip to Content

 how can i always be prepared with non toxic food storage containers?

 Always stash one or two leftover containers in your bag or in your car.
-I personally love this nesting set!
-Then it won’t matter if it’s takeout, leftovers at a friend’s, or a big party — you’ll always be prepared with your own food safe storage containers!
+Then it won’t matter if it’s takeout, leftovers at a friend’s, or a big party — you’ll always be prepared with your own eco friendly food storage containers!

 What are some of your favorite ways to store leftovers?